pradeep8949yadav/Live-Quant-Analytics/README.md

 # Live Quant Analytics Dashboard

 A **production-ready, real-time trading analytics system** that ingests live Binance tick data, performs advanced analytics, and displays results in a stunning interactive dashboard.
+You can check working of project in Project Demo( Video Included).

 ---
 ##  Quick Start